-While working with files in PowerShell, we have to append text to a file using PowerShell like add text to the end of a file, append a string to a file, add content from a different file or append DateTime to the end of the file.
+While working with files in PowerShell, we have to append text to a file using PowerShell like adding text to the end of a file, appending a string to a file, adding content from a different file, or appending DateTime to the end of the file.

-Add-Content cmdlet in PowerShell add content to file, you can specify content using content in the command or using Get-Content to get content of the file for append.
+Add-Content cmdlet in PowerShell adds content to file, you can specify content using content in the command or using Get-Content to get content of the file for append.

 Using the Add-Content cmdlet, it appends text to the file or appends a string to the file.

-In this blog post, I will explain PowerShell Add-Content with different examples to append content to file.
+In this blog post, I will explain PowerShell Add-Content with different examples to append content to files.

 Let’s practice with PowerShell Add-Content Examples.